Mike4driver/TakeHomeTestDjangoProject/README.md

+## Disclaimer
+When running the docker-compose on the initial build you may run into an error where django rejects its connection to postgres.
+I wasn't able to find out why this happens but it does appear to just go away if you bring it down then back up again.
+My research tells me making the djangoservice depend on postgres in the yml should prevent problems like this however for whatever reason on the initial launch sometimes it will still falter.

 # TestDjangoProject

 This is a project made to the specifications of a companies take home assesment.
 It is using Django rest framwork for the api and pytest for the testing portion and is using postgres for the database